recommended reblooming tools

 In addition to the height of the lights, keep in mind that the center of the bulb has the strongest light.
 So place orchids with higher light requirements in the center and those with lower light requirements on the edges.

 Even though fluorescent lights stay cool compared to incandescent bulbs they are warmer than LED lights.
-If your orchids need warmer temperatures, fluorescents will put off a bit more heat.
+If your orchids need warmer temperatures, fluorescents will release more heat.

 LED Grow Lights